-Being Arab was launched on 11 December 2006 at the Frontline Club with a screening of Samir Kassir: What are you writing?, followed by a Q&A with filmmaker Ephrem Kossaify and Gisele Khoury.
+Being Arab was launched in December 2006 at the Frontline Club with a screening of Samir Kassir: What are you writing? followed by a Q & A with filmmaker Ephrem Kossaify and Gisele Khoury.
+The book was also presented at the French Institute in an event titled ‘The Middle East, Gateway to World Peace?’

 Being Arab won the 2007 Index on Censorship Book Award for freedom of expression.